-I strongly believe in a culture of experimentation, play and risk-taking, and experience has taught me that true learning only happens in a supportive environment.
+I strongly believe in a culture of experimentation, play and risk-taking.
+This kind of true learning best flourishes in a supportive, safe environment.
 In the class, we will prioritize learning over performance, and experimentation over success.

 Together, Metatool is a space where we can be: